-An LAU student pursuing a bachelor’s degree may earn a second bachelor’s degree conditional upon the successful completion of all the major’s requirements of the second degree pursued.
-In case of overlap among the courses in the two majors, at least 30 additional major-credits must be taken for the second degree.
-A minimum residency of 8 regular semesters (beyond the Freshman year) is also required.
+An LAU student pursuing a bachelor’s degree may earn a second bachelor’s degree conditional upon the successful completion of all the major requirements of the second degree pursued.
+In case of overlap among the courses in the two majors, at least 30 additional major credits must be taken for the second degree.
+A minimum residency of eight regular semesters (beyond the freshman year) is also required.
 Two degrees/diplomas will be conferred upon completing the requirements of the two programs.

 2. Dual Degree

-A student in good academic standing can apply to the Registrar’s Office to enroll in a dual degree program, in any school, after completing 24 credits in the first declared major.
-The Admission Council of the pertinent School will act on the student’s application.
-At graduation, a student must satisfy the University requirements of the CGPA and the major GPA of the two degrees.
+A student in good academic standing may apply to the Registrar’s Office to enroll in a dual degree program, in any school, after completing 24 credits in the first declared major.
+The Admission Council of the pertinent school will act on the student’s application.
+At graduation, a student must satisfy the university requirements of the CGPA and the major GPA of the two degrees.

 3. Second Degree

-A student with a B.A./B.S. degree can apply to the Admissions Office to enroll in a second degree.
-The application will be processed as per the applicable University procedures.
+A student with a B.A./B.S. degree may apply to the Admissions Office to enroll in a second degree.
+The application will be processed as per the applicable university procedures.

 Students holding a B.A./B.S. degree who are transferring to LAU from institutions of higher learning that require a liberal arts core will have their liberal arts courses waived, except for the English requirements, where LAU regulations shall apply.
 The School of Arts & Sciences will decide with regard to the liberal arts courses of B.A./B.S. students transferring from other institutions whose curriculum does not include a liberal arts core.